 Burnout is now and all to familiar word.
 Ten years ago, you may have heard it used about top executives of fast paced bankers of wall street.
 You’s hear tales of men in their early 40’s whose hearts just stopped beating in the blink of an eye.

 Burnout has become part of the norm, we constantly tell each other how busy we are and mostly with a sense of achievement, as if it is something we should be proud of.
 If you are not busy, then automatically you must fall into the lazy or unfocused camp for the going nowhere fast.
 That daily balancing act of work, families, friends and personal and professional development paired with laser fast and always accessible technology.
 There is barely a moment in the day when we are not connected to everything and everyone else, apart from ourselves.
+While some people will use cannabis, perhaps something similar to this donkey butter strain, to help them disconnect, many of us struggle to take a step back from our crazy lives and this can lead to burnout.

 Please do not get me wrong, I am still constantly adapting to this balancing act of life and sometimes I feel like I’ve nailed it… Only to overcommit myself and wonder where the last few months have disappeared.